You are here

 Rome awaits you!

-The Rome Convention Center La Nuvola is an international congress structure to host events with very different characteristics thanks to its extreme flexibility an
+The Roma Convention Center La Nuvola is an international congress structure capable of hosting events with very different characteristics thanks to its extreme fle

 The history of the Casal de 'Pazzi Museum begins with an elephant tusk.